 The Current Moral Conundrum:

 Today’s children are exposed to an overload of information on how many ways life can be lived – both ONLINE and OFFLINE.
-They are being exposed to news that showcase controversies and conflicts and images and videos of unrealistic standards of living – be it porn or flashy celebrity lifestyles.
+They are watching news that showcase controversies and conflicts and images and videos of unrealistic standards of living – be it adult content or flashy celebrity lifestyles.
 They are increasingly becoming victims to online sex predators and harassment, and are seeing images and videos of aggressive and violent behaviors.

 When mainstream media shows children so many versions of how life can be lived, its difficult for them to understand their self worth and the purpose of their own lives in the context of humanity.
 So, more than ever before, children of this digital generation need a direction to clarify and help interpret what a good and well lived life means.

 The Search for Truth:

 In our world of information overload, the search for truth can leave even us adults disillusioned.
 The truth about the real meaning of our mundane lives can be unsettling and elusive.
 The search of truth can be a prolonged, life long act of self discovery.
 Empowering ourselves with a rock solid foundation of a set of personal values and morals equips us to prepare ourselves for such harsh reality.
 We must create an environment both in the REAL and ONLINE worlds where truth, integrity and courage can flourish.

 Our personal values are principles, standards and qualities that we consider worthwhile.
 We strive to live by them each day irrespective of the circumstances and environment around us.
 Values cause positive change in our lives.
 The impact of our Values, Decisions and our Beliefs sum up to become our Potential.